 Things To Budget For:

 Food and Accommodation (Cable beach)

 How To Road Trip On A Budget In Australia

 By this stage you have planned which road trip interests you, and how long you plan on travelling for in Australia.

-Even if you want to go with the flow, and have the time to take things as they come, if you want to know costs and have even a a vague idea of a budget, you will need an idea of how many days, and what you’ll be spending money on each of those days, to determine your Australia road trip budget.
+Even if you want to go with the flow, and have the time to take things as they come, if you want to know how to road trip on a budget in Australia, you will need an idea of how many days, and what you’ll be spending money on each of those days, to determine your Australia road trip budget.